Authors: L Ibrahim, C Akbulut, R Elasmar, C Rastogi, M Kahng, MR Morris, KR McKee, V Rieser, M Shanahan, L Weidinger

 Research Area: Multimodal conversational AI, conversational AI, Evaluation methodology, benchmarking

-Discipline: Computer Science, Natural Language Processing (NLP), Human–Computer Interaction (HCI)
+Discipline: Computer Science, Natural Language Processing, Human-Computer Interaction

 The paper evaluates anthropomorphic behaviors in SOTA LLMs through a multi-turn methodology, showing that such behaviors, including empathy and relationship-building, predominantly emerge after multiple interactions and influence user perceptions.